-Born in Shady Grove, Maryland and raised in Alexandria, Virginia (a hop between DC's Red and Yellow Lines!), I grew up as a child of Việt Nam refugees and wartime Naval Veteran.
-From the Lincolnia neighborhood and Justice High (name updated 2018), I wandered to Johns Hopkins in Baltimore, Eastern Virginia Medical School/Old Dominion in Norfolk, and the Navy-Marine Corps Public Health Center in Portsmouth.
-I eventually left the East Coast and found my way to Minnesota for graduate school in 2013—and I haven't left!
+Born in Shady Grove, Maryland and raised in Alexandria, Virginia (a hop between DC's Red and Yellow Lines), I grew up as a child of Việt Nam refugees and wartime Naval Veteran.
+From the Lincolnia neighborhood and Justice High (name upd.
+'18; link goes to a former teacher's book!), I wandered to Johns Hopkins in Baltimore, Eastern Virginia Medical School/Old Dominion in Norfolk, and the Navy-Marine Corps Public Health Center in Portsmouth.
+I eventually left the East Coast and found my way to Minnesota for graduate school in 2013—and I haven't left.
 Rather, I've moved farther north (well, 2 hours) to a colder winter, from UMN's Minneapolis campus to Duluth; nonetheless, I savor the opportunity to take in the four unique seasons as well as the daily and seasonal shifts of Lake Superior's vastness outside my window.
 I've slowly gotten acquainted with Midwest culture and have fallen in love with all the natural landscapes and weaves of wildlife & city life offered by the Land of 10,000 Lakes.

 Aside from going on "hikes" (it's the Minnesotan term for "walking outside"), I also enjoy bike commuting... except up the Duluth hillside.
 I like food.
 Period.
 My continual search for homey Southeast Asian cuisine in Minnesota is insatiable.
 Maybe I'll try learning how to cook someday.
 That aside, I can get really, really, almost-naggingly curious about learning nearly anything on—and off of—Earth.
 Tangents and a good (or even better—a bad) play on words make me laugh.
 I appreciate authentic streams of consciousness, even over my tendencies to organize.
-The most ironic parts of me are that despite my technology-related projects, I have managed to avoid all social media.
+The most ironic parts of me are that despite my projects leveraging technology to promote access, I have managed to avoid all social media.
 Also, my Zen room has more items than anywhere else in my home.

 PSY3011; PSY3996—Internship in Psychology; Pre-Professional Field Placement